 From its beginnings, A Little Dynasty Chinese School has been creating new and fun ways of learning Chinese language.
 Early on, A Little Dynasty Chinese School started teaching its students how to play simple songs on the erhu, pipa, and guzheng in its Mandarin immersion classes.
 The Chinese instruments were a big hit and the students were hooked.

 In time, our students became skilled enough to join a true Chinese orchestra, with full scores, sections, and a conductor, just like the ones in Asia.
-However, there were no children’s Chinese orchestras in Southern California so we had to establish our own.
+However, there were no children’s Chinese orchestras in Southern California so we established our own.
 A Little Dynasty Chinese School appointed renowned musician Mr. Yunhe Liang as A Little Dynasty Chinese School’s first Music Director who turned our Chinese school students into a real Chinese orchestra.
 Mr. Liang tirelessly trained our students in large ensemble skills, arranged and composed music for our students, and became a beloved mentor to our students.

 Under Mr. Liang's direction, A Little Dynasty Chinese School’s Children’s Chinese Orchestra launched and became a big hit with audiences of all ages and backgrounds.
 Through the orchestra, A Little Dynasty Chinese School students have learned the value of community service, learned to overcome their anxieties, learned to concentrate, and of course, learn really good Chinese language skills.